 The success of AI in the digital health industry is primarily driven by data—specifically, training data.
 To generate the best results, AI systems rely heavily on vast volumes of training data.

 This is where the problem arises.
 This information comes from multiple channels, including clinical trials, hospital records, insurance claims records, and even fitness apps.
+For instance, while fitness apps may offer insights on how to do a ladder set workout, the integration of such data into healthcare practices can raise additional legal complexities.

 Collecting and analyzing this data raises a number of legal concerns.
 Depending on how the technology is used, healthcare providers might need to secure FDA approval, federal and state registration, and adherence to labor laws.